 The trick to achieving this is to create a simple stream of positive protests: jokes, stories, inspirational quotes, personal anecdotes, and the like.
 They can help you speed up your session.

-You see, public speaking basics are not just about your expertise in the core; What matters is how you keep your audience away from the topic.
+You see, public speaking basics are not just about your expertise at the core; What matters is how you keep your audience away from the topic.
 Training Ninja (as suggested above) gives you the ability to play this right as a tactic for speaking to the public.

 Invite friends to your talk